Keep Learning Alive in the Old Dominion This Summer

 Historic Sites in Virginia – To learn more about the Old Dominion’s historic and historical sites, exhibits, monuments and legendary persons, go to historic sites.
 Each site has its own unique story, and nearly all have a friendly Virginia face available to share a tale.

-History and Social Science Standards of Learning Skills’ Progression Chart – This chart (PDF) identifies the grade/course at which specific skills are formally introduced in the 2015 History and Social Science Standards of Learning.
+History and Social Science Standards of Learning Skills’ Progression Chart – This chart-This is a Word document identifies the grade/course at which specific skills are formally introduced in the 2015 History and Social Science Standards of Learning.
 The skills serve as tools to facilitate active engagement in learning and create better-informed citizens.

 National Geographic for Kids – Nat Geo Kids inspires young adventurers to explore the world through apps, games, videos, and a website.